The-Best-Joke/SOS/README.md

 ## Acknowledgments

 * The Adobe Cordova team for supplying a wonderful framework for development.
-* The folks as HP who were supportive of my efforts during development of this app.
+* The folks at HP who were supportive of my efforts during development of this app.
 * My trusty computer.